MikhaD/svelte-component-library/README.md

 - It does not recognize variables declared with the @const directive
 - It has not been tested with multiple stories in a file
 - The only multiline thing that indents correctly is text.
 Everything else is missing indentation
+- The whitelisted AST node types should come with processing functions that get used in formatSrc instead of if statements

 ## Components to add
 - Tabs